Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

-For each publication, we construct an embedding by concatenating its title and abstract, tokenizing this text with the pretrained SciBERT (scivocab, uncased) model from Hugging Face \citep{beltagy2019scibert}, and processing it with SciBERT using its maximum sequence length of 512 subword tokens (shorter texts are padded and longer ones truncated).
-From the model’s final hidden states, we derive a 768-dimensional mean-pooled text vector (averaging token embeddings across the sequence).
+For each publication, we construct an embedding by concatenating its title and abstract, tokenizing this text with the pretrained SciBERT (\texttt{scivocab, uncased}) model from Hugging Face \citep{beltagy2019scibert}, and processing it with SciBERT using its maximum sequence length of 512 subword tokens (shorter texts are padded and longer ones truncated).
+From the model's final hidden states, we derive a 768-dimensional mean-pooled text vector (averaging token embeddings across the sequence).
 This approach is widely used for capturing overall text semantics with BERT models \citep{reimers2019sentence,ortakci2024revolutionary}.
-Missing titles or abstracts are replaced with empty strings prior to concatenation to ensure consistent processing.
-Publications missing both fields are excluded from the analysis.
-Embeddings are computed one publication at a time without gradient updates or fine-tuning.
-These embeddings serve as the basis for our subsequent analysis, where we quantify the linguistic proximity of non-U.S. publications to U.S. scientific writing by computing cosine similarities between each non-U.S. publication and every "pure" U.S. publication (i.e., publications with only U.S. affiliations) from the same field and publication year.
-For example, a Swiss chemistry publication from 2022 is compared to pure U.S. chemistry publications from 2022.
-We use L2 normalized embeddings for this calculation and average the resulting pairwise similarities to obtain the publication’s similarity score relative to the U.S. benchmark corpus.
-Cosine similarity values range from 0 to 1, where higher values indicate greater similarity in both linguistic expression and semantic content.
-These similarity scores form the basis of our empirical analysis, in which we test whether GenAI-assisted publications from non-English-speaking countries show stronger convergence toward U.S. benchmarks after 2022 than non-GenAI-assisted ones.
+Missing titles or abstracts are replaced with empty strings prior to concatenation to ensure consistent processing, but this affects only a negligible proportion of the sample.
+Publications missing field information are excluded from the analysis.
+Embeddings are computed one publication at a time without gradient updates or fine-tuning, and serve as the basis for our analysis.
+We quantify linguistic proximity by computing cosine similarities between each non-U.S.\ publication and every `pure' U.S.\ publication (i.e., only U.S.\ affiliations) from the same scientific field and publication year: e.g., a Swiss chemistry publication from 2022 is compared to pure U.S.\ chemistry publications from 2022.
+We use L2 normalized embeddings for this calculation and average the resulting pairwise similarities to obtain similarity scores relative to the U.S.\ benchmark corpus.
+Cosine similarity values range from 0 to 1, where higher values indicate greater linguistic expression and semantic content similarity.
+These similarity scores form the basis of our empirical analysis, in which we test whether GenAI-assisted publications from non-English-speaking countries show stronger convergence toward U.S.\ benchmarks post-2022 than non-GenAI-assisted publications from these same countries.